 Introduction to Excel

-introduction to excel
+intro to excel basics

 Microsoft Excel is the leading digital spreadsheet that manages, calculates, and presents data.
 It is one of the most fundamental tools for data analysis.
 Many jobs require prospective candidates to have advanced Excel skills.